 Why Morning Habits Matter in Motherhood

 When you’re caring for kids, especially young ones, mornings can feel reactive instead of intentional.
-You’re responding to needs before you’ve even had a moment to check in with yourself.
+You’re responding to everyone else’s needs before you’ve even had a moment to check in with yourself or even take a breath.

-Morning habits don’t need to be long or complicated to be supportive.
-They just need to do one thing well.
-They need to remind your brain that you are in control of your day, not your to-do list or your kids.
+Morning habits don’t need to be long (no 12 step morning routines) to be supportive.
+They just need to do one thing well… They need to remind your brain that you are in control of your day, not your to-do list or your kids.

 1. Sit in Stillness for at Least 10 Minutes